mlcommons/training/llm_moe_grpo/README.md

 - no reward shaping;
 - no reference-policy KL penalty (`reference_policy_kl_penalty: 0`);
 - asymmetric PPO ratio clipping configured as `0.2` and `0.28`;
-- asynchronous collection with a maximum trajectory age of one training step;
+- asynchronous collection, with the checked-in RCPs using a maximum trajectory age of one training step;
 - sequence-mask truncated importance sampling (`seq-mask-tis`) with lower and upper bounds `0.999` and `1.002`;
 - importance-sampling correction enabled;
 - `force_on_policy_ratio: true`;
-- reference-policy log-probability calculation skipped; and
+- reference-policy log-probability calculation skipped;
+- sequence-level log-probability error masking with threshold `2.0`; and
 - overlong-response filtering enabled.

 The `[0.999, 1.002]` bounds replace the wider bounds used in earlier development configurations.

+Maximum trajectory age is not constrained by the benchmark.
+The value of one training step records the reference RCP configuration; submissions may use any maximum trajectory-age setting.

+For the log-probability error mask, NeMo-RL computes the mean of `exp(abs(generation_logprob - recomputed_logprob))` over the valid tokens in each completed training sequence.
+When that value exceeds `2.0`, the entire sequence is excluded from the policy update by setting its sample mask to zero.
+This stability filter does not make incomplete or timeout-truncated rollouts valid; the rollout-completion requirement above still applies.

 ## Optimizer